WentaoZhan1998/WentaoZhan1998.github.io/_pages/projects.md

 [GeospaNN](https://wentaozhan1998.github.io/geospaNN-doc/) is a package for geospatial analysis using neural networks that explicitly accounts for spatial correlation in the data.
 The package implements the NN-GLS method and is developed using PyTorch and under the framework of PyG library.
 GeospaNN is a geographically-informed Graph Neural Network (GNN) for analyzing large and irregular geospatial data, that combines multi-layer perceptrons, Gaussian processes, and generalized least squares (GLS) loss.
 GeospaNN offers both regression function estimation and spatial prediction.
 The sparse approximation in NN-GLS allows efficient computation in geospaNN, which scale up to sample sizes of hundreds of thousands.

 **Related publications**
-- Zhan, W., & Datta, A. (2024).
-GeospaNN: an Implementation of Geospatial Neural Networks (Manuscript in preparation)
+- Zhan, W., & Datta, A. (2025+).
+GeospaNN: a Python package for geospatial neural networks (Under revision of Journal of Open Source Software)

 {% include figure.liquid path="assets/img/updated_NN_figure.png" width="95%" caption='Architecture of geospaNN' %}